naure/codesearch/README.md

 by adding the dependencies and dependents of that code, for instance keeping variable declarations and usages together.

+Searching for a function name will show several examples of usage.
+The code snippets are (mostly) valid and ready to be copy-pasted.
+They include imports and constants, show where parameters are typically taken from, and what can be done with the output of the function.
+Relevant parts are color-coded, and more code can be digged out on demand.

 ## Run

 The following will install neo4j, nodejs and other tools, and build the project.
 Assuming an ubuntu server.